remarkjs/remark-validate-links/readme.md

 ## Use

-Say we have the following file, `example.md`:
+Say we have the following file `example.md` in this project:

 ```markdown
 # Alpha